-You know the drill by now … the co-hosts of this lovely link up are LISA (COASTLINED), JEN (The Arizona Russums), BECKY (The Java Mama) and NICOLE (Three 31) and the instructions are simple: answer the prompt(s) on your blog and add the post to the link up.
-Easy-peasy, my lovelies!
-Oh, and next week’s prompts are at the bottom of the page.
+IT’S WEEK 37 OF FINISH THIS … if this is your first time here, welcome!
+If you’re a repeat customer, thanks for playing along again.
+Your co-hosts are LISA (COASTLINED), JEN (The Arizona Russums), BECKY (The Java Mama) and NICOLE (Three 31) and the instructions are simple: answer the prompts on your blog and add the post to the link up.
+Next week, we’ll do it all over again with a new set of prompts (located at the bottom of this post).
+Let’s get started!

 Invite your blogging friends and come back next Wednesday for another round of Finish This where we’ll answer another set of prompts!

 Prompt for WEEK 38 — September 24